Drucilla Winters: 2002–07

 Dru's attention shifts to focus on Indigo, a night club she and Neil are opening.
 The night it opens, Carmen is murdered and her body is discovered behind the club.
 Dru's adopted son Devon Hamilton (Bryton James) is arrested for the crime, and Drucilla believes her sanity is crumbling as she begins to see Carmen around town.
 Drucilla is convinced that Carmen is still alive, and after accidentally injuring her daughter, Neil has her voluntarily committed to a mental hospital.
 After Devon is cleared of all charges, it is revealed that Carmen's former lover David and her look alike cousin Ines are responsible for the hauntings that sent Dru over the edge and Crimson Lights worker Jana Hawkes (Emily O'Brien) is responsible for Carmen's death.
 Things are looking up for the family, as Neil receives a promotion to the board of directors at Newman Enterprises, Dru regains her job, and Lily and Devon receive high marks in their college courses.

 After Sharon asks Dru to be her maid of honor at her upcoming wedding to Jack, Dru accompanies her and their mutual enemy Phyllis to a cliff side photo shoot for NVP.
 When Phyllis threatens to use her cell phone to reveal Sharon's affair with Brad to their friends and family, Dru reaches for Phyllis' cell phone, and a brief struggle with Phyllis causes both Dru and Sharon to fall off the cliff; immediately sending Dru into the shallow waters below.
 Sharon hangs on to Phyllis as she, Lily and Daniel try to pull her up, but Sharon lets go and she too falls off the cliff.
 An injured Sharon is later found, but search and rescue teams only find the remains of Dru's jacket.
 Her body was never recovered and she is presumed dead.

+Reception

+In 2022, Charlie Mason from Soaps She Knows placed Drucilla 6th on his list of the best 25 characters from The Young and the Restless, commenting "We know that Victoria Rowell's history with The Young and the Restless is one that perhaps both she and the sudser would like to forget.
+But we just can't.
+Her feisty character was the concentrate from which spitfires are made, the rare force of nature who could lay waste to a room without ever spilling a drop of champagne — unless she was throwing it in someone’s face!"
+Mason also placed Drucilla 31st on his ranked list of Soaps' 40 Most Iconic Characters of All Time, writing, "Lightning in a bottle is the only way to describe Victoria Rowell's firebrand Genoa City character.
+Oh, how we wish that bottle would be uncorked again!"